shrestha-bishal/lunex-api/README.md

 You can find example usage and demos in the [examples](https://github.com/shrestha-bishal/rest-client-js/tree/master/examples) folder of the repository.

+## Playground Examples

+To facilitate practical understanding and experimentation, this repository includes a collection of playground projects showcasing various usage scenarios of the `@bishal-shrestha/rest-client` library.

+These examples encompass multiple technologies and environments—ranging from vanilla JavaScript and TypeScript to modern build tools—and are organized within the [`playground/`](./playground) directory.

+#### Getting Started

+Each playground project contains specific setup instructions.
+The typical workflow is:

+1. Navigate to the desired playground directory (e.g., `playground/simple-vite-vanilla-app`).
+2. Install dependencies via the appropriate package manager (e.g., `npm install`).
+3. Launch the development server or run the project as described in the respective README.
+4. Access the application using the provided local URL or interface.

 ## Troubleshooting / FAQ
 **Q:** I get a module resolution error when importing in the browser.